 Using advanced platforms like KlearStack, organizations can easily convert the physical paperwork like invoices and payment orders to digital text and can directly feed it to the ERP for reconciliation.
 The platform saves the time and effort of the departments and helps them to focus on other important tasks.

 Manufacturing and Production

 In the current gloomy scenario, the production units which have faced a major layoff and reduction in the demand are sustaining with the help of automation to reduce the exposure of workers to infection and to continue production for small batches.
 Even though the global demand has fallen sharply, the companies are preparing for the post-pandemic situation by using artificial intelligence and robotics to reduce the human workforce.
 The inventory and resource management is another sub-segment in manufacturing that is investing heavily in automation.
 The implementation of technology like Artificial Intelligence on assembly lines of the industries has been marginal but the pandemic has changed the course, and industries are working to automate the tasks and train the staff to utilize the effectiveness of the RPA.

-A report by Ernst and Young has suggested that the Indian automobile industry will face the shortage of labor for the production lines and assembly units.
+A report by McKinsey & company has suggested that the Indian automobile industry will face the shortage of labor for the production lines and assembly units.
 The migration of labor and concerns regarding health and safety has led many industrial units to be shut and follow the new government norms, these sectors have to automate the industrial processes and go digital on the shop-floor.